-New laws aimed at preventing remotely piloted aircraft (RPA/drone) smuggling contraband like drugs, weapons and mobile phones into prisons, residential facilities (where serious sex offenders are supervised) and youth justice facilities will commence on 1 February 2018.
+Laws aimed at preventing remotely piloted aircraft (RPA/drone) smuggling contraband like drugs, weapons and mobile phones into prisons, residential facilities (where serious sex offenders are supervised) and youth justice facilities commenced on 1 February 2018.

-It will be an offence to fly an RPA at or near a Victorian prison, residential facility or youth justice facility.
+It is now an offence to fly an RPA at or near a Victorian prison, residential facility or youth justice facility.

 There are existing Commonwealth laws in place around the flying of drones and helicopters.

-- The laws will not punish accidental or unintentional behaviour, and apply only to conduct that intentionally or recklessly threatens the good order or security of a facility.
+- The laws do not punish accidental or unintentional behaviour, and apply only to conduct that intentionally or recklessly threatens the good order or security of a facility.

 - A person recklessly operates an RPA if they are aware that their aircraft is probably within the boundary imposed under the ban.